liberland/Grants-Program-central-bank/applications/algoritmic-central-bank.md

   - If not, are there similar projects in related ecosystems?

-Yes, on RBTC, our own solution Money on Chain which we are expanding to Polkadot and porting to Substrate.
+Yes, on RBTC, the team's own solution, Money on Chain, which we are expanding to Polkadot and porting to Substrate.

 ## Team :busts_in_silhouette: